CambiumRG/CaptuRING/README.md

 # CaptuRING&reg;

 This is a Digitization Project made by [Cambium Research Group](https://cambiumresearch.eu).
 2021.

-Current code is for the first release of the CaptuRING® software.
-CaptuRING® controls every step for the digitization process described in "CaptuRING: A Do-It-Yourself tool for woodsample digitization" (García-Hidalgo, 2022).
+Current code is the first release of the CaptuRING® software to control the digitization process described in "CaptuRING: A Do-It-Yourself tool for woodsample digitization" (García-Hidalgo, 2022).

 *Citation*